WRECK-d/wreckd-website/content/FAQ/index.md

 ### How is this different from BSR (Big Sunday Runs)?

-WREC'd is a (slightly) organised group.
+WREC'kd is a (slightly) organised group.
 BSR is a state of mind.

 ### I know trail running!?
 Adventure running, endurance running, running for hours in the Wilderness.
 Pushing the boundary of possibility.

 ### Why an Inc.?
 Admin!
-WREC'kd hosts grassroots for its members.
+WREC'kd hosts grassroots events for its members.

+### What events?
+We exist to bring back the classic 'Martini' races, and do cool things in the hills!\
+Check out our [fixtures](https://wreckd.runs.nz/fixtures/) page, or reach out if you have ideas!

 ### What about rules?
 Our participants are expected to be aware of their skills and limits in the backcountry.